 Jorge Santiago, Archivist, is retired and is a trustee of the City Island Historical Society and Nautical Museum and board member of the Bronx Council for Environmental Equality.

-Thomas X. Casey, Secretary is retired from the United States Department of the Treasury, current treasurer of the Huntington Free Library, secretary for the Kingsbridge Historical Society, board of director for the Bartow Pell Mansion and Museum, Secretary for the Federal Law Enforcement Officers Association Foundation, National Board for The Federal Law Enforcement Officers Association and Trustee - Thomas X. Casey Foundation.
+Thomas X. Casey, board member, is retired from the United States Department of the Treasury, current treasurer of the Huntington Free Library and Reading Room, secretary for the Kingsbridge Historical Society, board of director for the Bartow Pell Mansion and Museum, Secretary for the Federal Law Enforcement Officers Association Foundation, National Board for The Federal Law Enforcement Officers Association and Trustee - Thomas X. Casey Foundation.